camilamiz/users-rest-api/README.md

 </pre>

 <h2>The User Information API</h2>
-<p><strong>Except from the GET request in index</strong>, it is required that the user is logged in and use an access token to access the other requests.
+<p>This API uses the Gem Devise.<strong> Except from the GET request in index</strong>, it is required that the user is logged in and use an access token to access the other requests.
 In these cases, use the following:</p>
 <pre>
   <code>
     Content-Type: application/json